9 Places Beyond Lahaina: Exploring Maui's Vast Paradise

 Maui is filled with many incredible destinations!
 Sadly, due to new coverage, and the lack of geographical knowledge of the global community, there has been an impact that could have been avoided.
 However, since the media who caused this issue will not take up their air time to undo the damage they have caused, that's our aim with this article.

-Maui is not a tiny Island, although it's not huge, it is the second large Hawaiian Island.
-Here's just a small list of some of the most popular, and must-visit places on the island that showcase that paradise that has made Maui's a world famous destination.
+Maui is not a tiny island, although it's not huge, it is the second-largest Hawaiian Island.
+Here's just a small list of some of the most popular, and must-visit places on the island that showcase that paradise that has made Maui a world-famous destination.

 Haleakalā National Park